-Bachelor of Arts Biology
+Bachelor of Science Biology

-Students with a BA in Biology will acquire the knowledge and develop the skills to explore and reveal God's creation at the community, population, organismal, and bio-molecular level.
-This four-year degree program will provide students with a broad, trans-disciplinary perspective on life-sciences in one of three course concentrations: general biology, human biology, and health and the environment.
-The BA in Biology consists of lower and upper division coursework in biology and supporting physical sciences and mathematics.
-The program is designed to give students rigorous preparation in biology while also providing a broader exposure to courses outside the major than is generally possible with a Bachelor of Science degree.
+Students with a B.S. in Biology will acquire the knowledge and develop the skills to explore and reveal God's creation at the community, population, organismal, and bio-molecular level.
+This four-year degree program will provide students with a broad, trans-disciplinary perspective on life-sciences in one of three course concentrations: general biology, human biology, or pre-allied health.
+The B.S. in Biology consists of lower and upper division coursework in biology and supporting physical sciences and mathematics.
+The program is designed to give students rigorous preparation in biology while also providing a broader exposure to courses outside the major.

-Students who graduate with a Bachelor of Arts in Biology from William Jessup will be able to:
+Students who graduate with a Bachelor of Science in Biology from William Jessup will be able to: